nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 2_

  - confirm everyone on slack, clarify google drive name format, office hour update
- - Lecture 2: What is data, including showing some R work (45 min)
+ - Lecture 2: "On statistics, sampling, and data structures", including showing some R work (45 min)
  - continue group work on project (30 min)

 _Thursday, week 2_

  - presentations on data collection exercises (50 min)
  - wrap-up discussion on data collection moving towards data analysis
- - talk more about sampling, gay face study, etc...
+ - talk more about sampling, gay face study.
+   Prompt: How does Simpson's critique of the gay face study relate to sampling issues that we have discussed in class?
  - group discussions about what went well/poorly in terms of group communication/working together.
  - point towards HW of reading about data visualization
  - introduce Lab 2